Ogden-R/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?

+-the Document Object Module. it is where we can see the layout of the document in HTML, CSS, and JavaScript without it being in the document.

 2. What is an event?

+-whenever the user does anything with the site to interact with it.

 3. What is an event listener?

+-a function that will respond in a programmed way whenever the associated event is done by the user.

 4. Why would we convert a NodeList into an Array?

+-so that we can use the array methods on it like .forEach, .map, .filter, and .reduce.

 5. What is a component?

+- components are different parts of programming lanuages brought together to use in the website.